WilliamBarela/rails_university/rails_guide.md

 A shortcut for this is `rails g` and then the generator you require.

 This section will focus on the basics of this.
 One very useful flag which one can pass to `rail g` is the `-p` flag which will give you a preview of what the migration will do.
-If you wish to delete all files associated with the migration, you can pass the `-d` flag at the end of the migration statement which refers to the migration you made.
+If you wish to delete all files associated with the migration, you instead invoke `rails d migration` on the referent migration.
-Pass the `-d` flag will not rollback migrations which you have completed using `rake db:migrate`!
-So, be careful with passing this flag and make sure that you have rolled back any associated migrations; else, you will need to connect to your databased and do the clean up manually.
+Running `rails d migration` will not rollback migrations which you have completed using `rake db:migrate`!
+So, be careful when invoking this command and make sure that you have rolled back any associated migrations; else, you will need to connect to your databased and do the clean up manually.

 ### Migrations
 Although they are not strictly migrations, it is important to know how to create databases and drop databases from Rails.